 · You help provide godly insight for all areas of their life, including home life, work, health, relationships

 Investing in other people affects lives for generations to come.
-The desire to pour into someone else is the same pattern we see Jesus living in Scripture.
+The desire to pour into someone else is the same pattern we see Jesus living in the Gospels.
 We get to be the “Bigger Tree” to someone else.
-Now we can provide others shade, rest, help, and direction on their Rooted journey in Jesus.
+Now we can provide others shade, rest, help, and direction on their journey with Jesus.
 Making disciples is the Great Commission, and how cool is it that Jesus lets us reproduce him into people!

-The best time to plant a tree was 20 years ago, second best time is today.
-The best time to invest in people was 20 years ago, second best time is today!
+The best time to plant a tree was 20 years ago, and the second best time is today.
+The best time to invest in people was 20 years ago, and the second best time is today!

 · We are commanded to go and make disciples